0raju/filtering_eyelink1000_data/README.md

 	7. `FIR_Filtered_Data` - All 216 segments of FIR filtered version of the UnFiltered Data.

-`ManuscriptFigures` -- This folder is intentionally left empty; the generated figures will be saved here after running the code.
+`ManuscriptFigures` -- This folder is intentionally left empty; the generated figures will be saved after running the code.

 `filtering.yml` -- Compatible environment to run the code.